Doqara SC: History

-Other major penalties include Doqarah being stripped of their most recent league trophy.
-Club President Mohamed Al-Shaloul was deprived from participating in any football-related activity for two years and fining him an amount of (10,000) dinars, as well as fine Doqarah SC an amount of (15,000) dinars and withhold any participation revenues Doqarah would have gotten from their past season.
+Other major penalties include Doqara being stripped of their most recent league trophy.
+Club President Mohamed Al-Shaloul was deprived from participating in any football-related activity for two years and fining him an amount of (10,000) dinars, as well as fine Doqara an amount of (15,000) dinars and withhold any participation revenues Doqara would have gotten from their past season.

-Doqarah appealed the ruling from the Jordan Football Association's Disciplinary Committee, to which the JFA's Appeals Committee decided to "rescind the decision issued by the Disciplinary Committee to relegate Doqarah SC to the Jordanian Third Division League in light of audio recordings of a complaint filed by Jerash".
+Doqara appealed the ruling from the Jordan Football Association's Disciplinary Committee, to which the JFA's Appeals Committee decided to "rescind the decision issued by the Disciplinary Committee to relegate Doqara to the Jordanian Third Division League in light of audio recordings of a complaint filed by Jerash".

-On 27 December 2024, the Jordan Football Association reversed their decision on Doqarah to relegate them, as well as allow them to participate in the 2024 Jordanian First Division League.
+On 27 December 2024, the Jordan Football Association reversed their decision on Doqara to relegate them, as well as allow them to participate in the 2024 Jordanian First Division League.
+It defeated Sahab 15–1.
+They subsequently finished 8th of 14th that season.
+After much uncertainty about the statuses of Doqara and Jerash, on 8 March, the Court of Arbitration for Sport (CAS) accepted Doqara's appeal against the JFA, allowing them to remain in the First Division League and relegating Jerash, who were later reinstated by the JFA for the following season.
+The CAS deemed that the JFA "failed to prove the charge of manipulating the results of the matches according to the approved standard of proof".
+President Mohammad Al-Shaloul subsequently made a personal case against the JFA, demanding the federation to compensate him of up to a million Jordanian dinars, due to defamation and the moral damages that affected both him and his club.

+For the following season Doqara set their goals to getting promoted to the Jordanian Pro League by hiring Imad Rashad as manager.
+However, on 20 August, Doqara hired Khaled Al-Daboubi as manager of the club, after Rashad left by mutual consent.
+By 3 December, Doqara achieved the historic promotion to the Pro League, after defeating Ma'an 1-0.
+It would go on to finish as runners-up of the competition.